shirkdog/pulledpork/README.md

 Find us on Freenode (IRC) [`#pulledpork`](https://webchat.freenode.net/?channels=pulledpork)

-Copyright (C) 2009-2015 JJ Cummings and the PulledPork Team!
+Copyright (C) 2009-2016 JJ Cummings, Michael Shirk and the PulledPork Team!

 Thank you for choosing to use PulledPork!
 This file provides some basic